iu-parfunc/ecoop24-marmoset-artifact/README.md

 ## Machine Requirements

-Although all the experiments are single-threaded, some benchmarks have large input parameters which require a machine with large RAM.
-Ideally, a machine with >100GB RAM would be ideal to run the experiments.
+Although all the experiments are single-threaded, some benchmarks have large input parameters, which require a machine with large RAM.
+Ideally, a machine with >100GB RAM would be used to run the experiments.

 ## How to build the dockerfile